Mar Vista Animal Medical Center

 picture of Taenia tapeworm

-The tapeworm on the right is a member of the Taenia genus while Dipylidium is on the left.
+The tapeworm on the left is a member of the Taenia genus while Dipylidium (the "common tapeworm" that comes from fleas) is on the right.

 The